albarji/guertena/README.md

 ## Acknowledgements and disclaimers

+The author acknowledges partial financial support (in the form of GPU time) from the following research projects:

+* PID2019-106827GB-I00 / AEI / 10.13039/501100011033
+* European Regional Development Fund and Spanish Ministry of Economy, Industry, and Competitiveness - State Research Agency, project TIN2016-76406-P (AEI/FEDER, UE).

-In case you are wondering, the name Guertena and the opening quote come from the excellent albeit obscure indie game [Ib](https://vgperson.com/games/ib.htm).
+And in case you are wondering, the name *Guertena* and the opening quote come from the excellent, albeit obscure, indie game [Ib](https://vgperson.com/games/ib.htm).
 I'm not related to it's creator ([kouri](http://kouri.kuchinawa.com/)) nor claim any rights.
-Just wanted to pay homage to his work.
+I'm just a fan of hiw work and wanted to pay homage.